Oliver Sinclair

-Sir Oliver Sinclair of Pitcairnis (died 1576?) was a favourite courtier of James V of Scotland.
+Sir Oliver Sinclair of Pitcairnis and Whitekirk (died circa 1576) was a favourite courtier of James V of Scotland.
+He was a Sheriff of Orkney.
 A contemporary story tells that James V gave him the battle standard and command at the Battle of Solway Moss.
 Another story tells how at the end of his life he shamed the haughty servant of Regent Morton by showing him how his own prosperity had faded.

 Life

 At the royal court

-Oliver Sinclair was the third son of George Sinclair (d.v.p. before April 1510), eldest son and heir-apparent of Oliver St Clair, 12th Baron of Roslin, and George's spouse, Agnes Crichton.
-Like many minor aristocrats he had a role at the Royal court.
-Oliver and his wife Katherine Bellenden were involved in the administration of the King's purse with John Tennent of Listonsheils.
-Oliver had the keeping of the king's purse during his trip to France in 1537.
-He also bought some feathers for decorations at the King's entry to Paris and the tournaments following the wedding at Notre Dame.
+Oliver Sinclair was the third son of George Sinclair, eldest son and heir-apparent of Oliver St Clair, 12th Baron of Roslin, and George's spouse, Agnes Crichton.
+In 1539, he was granted the additional lands barony of Allhammer, also known as Whitekirk.

+Like many minor aristocrats, Oliver Sinclair had a role at the royal court where he became a fourite of James V. Oliver and his wife Katherine Bellenden were involved in the administration of the King's purse with John Tennent.
+Sinclair had the keeping of the king's purse during his trip to France in 1537.
+He bought some feathers for decorations at the King's entry to Paris and the tournaments following the wedding at Notre Dame.
 Sinclair also bought feathers in February 1541.
-With John Tennent, he supervised Mary of Guise's archery practice in the summer of 1542.
 As a gift, Oliver Sinclair, brought 196 rabbits from the warrens of Dunbar to court for Christmas 1539.

-His official role at court was cupbearer, and he was given livery clothes at Christmas time to the value of £20.
+Sinclair was also cupbearer at court, and he was given livery clothes at Christmas time to the value of £20.
 This was the second tier; the clothes of the two Masters of the Household cost £50, the laundress Maus Atkinson's (John Tennent's wife) livery was £13-6s-8d, and the outfits of the men who turned the spit in kitchen cost 26 shillings and eightpence.
-When the King's mother Margaret Tudor was dying in October 1538, Oliver and John Tennent rode with the King to her at Methven Castle.
+When the King's mother Margaret Tudor was dying in October 1538, Sinclair and John Tennent rode with the King to her at Methven Castle.
 She had died when they arrived, and Oliver and John were ordered to parcel up her belongings.

+John Tennent and Oliver Sinclair practiced archery with Mary of Guise.
+A bow, glove, arm brace, and a dozen arrows were bought for her in 1542.

+Oliver Sinclair's brother, Henry Sinclair, was treasurer of Brechin and rector of Glasgow.
+He had a role in crown finance as an auditor of the accounts of the masters of works and the account of money spent by David Beaton in France.